Sureshpatil4348/Fxlabs.ai_Back_end/API_DOC.md

 1) On app load, fetch initial data via REST (`/api/indicator`) for selected indicator, symbols, and timeframe.
 2) Open WebSocket v2 for live updates.
 Expect:
-   - `tick` approximately every second per scan (each message carries a single tick; bid-only).
+   - `ticks` approximately every second per scan (one message containing latest ticks for all allowed pairs; bid-only).
    - `indicator_update` only when a new bar closes (≈ timeframe boundary; detection runs every ~10 seconds).

 3) Merge live updates into your store.
 Keep RSI as a closed-bar value; show live price from `ticks`.